-The same laptop handled both the signal generation and caption, avoiding this way timing problems.
+The same laptop handled both the signal generation and capture, avoiding synchronisation timing problems.
 The target (squid or cuttlefish) was carefully emptied of air and cleaned of air bubbles.
-We estimated that during the measurements the dorsal side of the animal faced the transducer with an error of less than 15° .
+We estimated that during the measurements the dorsal side of the animal faced the transducer with an error of less than 15°.